crosssenses/mediating-machines/src/pages/index.md

       title: Output Visualisation
       description: >-
-        The team will identify data visualization techniques that can help integrate AI outputs into  mediator’s workflows and decision-making processes.
+        The team will identify data visualization techniques that can help integrate AI outputs into  mediators' workflows and decision-making processes.
 This includes  geographic visualization and graph-based techniques  graph-based techniques.
 We will also explore the prospects of creating visual data mining tools that present multiple perspectives